 Finally, three bronze statuettes dating to the 17th and 18th centuries attest to the popularity of Antinous with artists, collectors and connoisseurs of the time.
 Some of the most famous of his portraits were copied and reproduced both in marble and in bronze, and in a variety of different sizes.
 Among these was an 18th-century copy of the ‘Capitoline Antinous’, a marble statue excavated at Hadrian’s villa and once believed to have been a portrait of the youth.
 Such bronzes were popular souvenirs for wealthy travellers on the eighteenth-century Grand Tour.

 A 120-page catalogue was published to accompany the exhibition.
 Written by Professor R.R.R.
-Smith, a British classicist, archaeologist, and academic from the University of Oxford, the book’s narrative highlights the range and variety of Antinous’ reception and shows how the fascination and reach of his image went well beyond antiquity into the modern world.
-It also asks whether the number and rage of Antinous’ portraits were simply the result of a personal relashionship with the Emperor or whether the cult of this boy had different roots and another significance.
+Smith, a British classicist, archaeologist, and academic from the University of Oxford, the book’s narrative highlights the range and variety of Antinous’ reception.
+It shows how the fascination and reach of his image went well beyond antiquity into the modern world.
+It also asks whether the number and rage of Antinous’ portraits were simply the results of a personal relationship with the Emperor or whether the cult of this boy had different roots and another significance.

 Sources & references:

 - Smith, R.R.R.
 2018.
 Antinous: Boy Made God.
 Ashmolean Museum , University of Oxford.

 - Vout, Caroline.
 2007.
 Power and Eroticism in Imperial Rome.
 Cambridge: Cambridge University Press.